byrobingames/batch/README.md

 Stencyl extension for "Batch" (http://www.batch.com) on iOS and Android.
 This extension allows you to easily integrate Batch on your Stencyl game / application. (http://www.stencyl.com)

+### Important!!

+This extension is using a custom "PROJ.xcodeproj" file to enable Push Notification in Xcode files.
+It wil no harm for your game.

-This extension does not work with Heyzap and Tapdaq extension.
+Does not work with the following extensions:
+- Heyzap Extension
+- Tapdaq Extension

 If you want to create a game with this and with above extension, you can ask me and i make it happen for your.
 Not for FREE.

 ## Main Features